esteban-94/holbertonschool-AirBnB_clone/README.md

 All files have been written in the [Pycodestyle](https://github.com/PyCQA/pycodestyle/issues/466).

 ## Process :desktop_computer:
-If you want to watch the p¡building process, you can type this in your console
+If you want to watch the building process, you can type this in your console
 ```
 git log --all --graph --decorate --oneline
 ```